Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx27-get-htlc-commitment.md

 Once again, we can see the `to_local` and `to_remote` outputs!
 Can you tell which is which?

-Even without looking at the amonut, we should be able to identify the `to_remote` output pretty easily - it's the only output that is locked to a `"type": "witness_v0_keyhash"` (Pay-To-Witness-Public-Key-Hash).
+Even without looking at the amount, we should be able to identify the `to_remote` output pretty easily - it's the only output that is locked to a `"type": "witness_v0_keyhash"` (Pay-To-Witness-Public-Key-Hash).

 Since the `to_local` and HTLC outputs are both Pay-To-Witness-Script-Hash, we will have to tell them apart by their amount (or recreate the script and hash it).